navneetchauhan1988/AzureSentinel/Instructions/Lab 2 : Log Search in Azure Sentinel.md

 The request is stated in plain text, using a data-flow model designed to make the syntax easy to read, author, and automate.
 Kusto query plays a crucial role in creating Azure Sentinel  threat detection rules , hunting queries , notebook, workbooks and dashboards.

-## Exercise 1: Azure Sentinel Log search
+## Exercise 1: Most common operators

 1. In the Azure portal, type **Azure Sentinel**.